How to Set Up Feed to Post's General Plugin Settings

 You can choose the number of works to keep when trimming.
 Entering zero, less than zero, or leaving it empty will disable word trimming.

-Check this box to add a rel=”canonical” link to the head of imported posts.
-Learn more about canonical pages here.
+Check this box to add a "rel=canonical” tag to the head of imported posts.
+Read out in-depth guide to "rel=canonical".